gwarzecha/gwarzecha/README.md

 ### Hey there 👋 , my name is Garrett,
-I am a web developer, focusing on JavaScript and the MERN stack.
-I find enjoyment in building new things, learning and growing my skills, listening to records while drawing cat portraits, and interacting with other developers!
+I am a web developer, focused on Javascript.
+I find enjoyment in building new things, learning and honing my skills, and listening to records while drawing cat portraits.

 ### 📫 Contact me at: gmwarzecha@gmail.com